downtownadambrown/Movie-SuperSearch/README.md

 * way better output to UI.
 I had to do what I had to do with the time I had.
 * automated testing of course
 * more bells and whistles overall
+* had a strange issue trying to get eslint functioning, so id like to lint it